GBADsInformatics/General-Information/explanationsAdminUnits.md

 WOAH do not) with an ISO-2 code of XK and I have given it a fake ISO-3.
 All the fake codes are there because the official ISO list does not contain codes for these administrative units.

+## China Issues

+It is important that we determine what we count as "China" since many data sources have different, sometimes hard to determine, definitions for the country that is China.

+### FAOSTAT
+FAOSTAT defines China as "China, mainland" + "China, Hong Kong SAR" + "China, Taiwan Province of"
++ "China, Macao SAR:

+### WOAH
+WOAH has the following units: China (CHN) and Taiwan, Province of China" (TWN) and Hong Kong (HKG).
+And in the latest data set, WOAH has data for 2005-2012 for CHN, 2005-2019 for HKG, and 2005-2019 for TWN.

 ## Additions

-American Samoa and Guam.
+### American Samoa and Guam
 They are technically not countries but not everything in this list is a country but they are there either because they have appeared on FAOSTAT, WOAH, or EUROSTAT or are in some GBADs work like TEV.
 TEV has them but only for aquaculture and as far as I can see FAOSTAT does not track aquaculture.
 WOAH does track aquatic species but currently (2022-06-28) we have only terrestrial species population information.
 American Samoa and Guam have been added but they are not listed in any of the data source categories.

 ## References